elixir-web/weber/README.md

       |> on("/add/:note", :Simpletodo.Main, :add)
 ```

-Also `on` support following syntax:
+Also `on` supports following syntax:

 ```elixir
     @route on("/", "Simpletodo.Main#action")